 Source of income.
-The rules for determining the source of income are explained in sections 861 through 865, section 937, in Temporary Regulations section 1.937-2T, and in Pub.
+The rules for determining the source of income are explained in sections 861 through 865, section 937, in Regulations section 1.937-2, and in chapter 2 of Pub.
 570. Some general rules are:

 - The source of wages, salaries, or tips is generally where the services are performed.
 If you worked both in and outside American Samoa, include on line 7 only wages, salaries, or tips earned while you were in American Samoa. - The source of interest income is generally where the payer is located.
-For example, American Samoan source income includes interest from a certificate of deposit issued by a bank or branch of a U.S. bank in American Samoa. - Generally, dividends are sourced where the paying corporation is created or organized. - Taxable refunds, credits, or offsets of local American Samoan income taxes include only nonmirror code income taxes. - Alimony received from a person who is a bona fide resident of American Samoa is sourced in American Samoa. - Except as provided in regulations, income earned after December 31, 2004, that is from sources within the United States or effectively connected with the conduct of a trade or business in the United States is not income from American Samoa.
+For example, American Samoan source income includes interest from a certificate of deposit issued by a bank or branch of a U.S. bank in American Samoa. - Generally, dividends are sourced where the paying corporation is created or organized. - Taxable refunds, credits, or offsets of local American Samoan income taxes include only nonmirror code income taxes. - Alimony received from a person who is a bona fide resident of American Samoa is sourced in American Samoa. - Except as provided in regulations, income earned after December 31, 2004, that is from sources within the United States or effectively connected with the conduct of a trade or business in the United States is not income from American Samoa. - The source of gains, profits, or income from the sale or disposition of real property (and interest in real property) are generally sourced where the real property is located.

 Personal property.
-The source of income from the sale of nondepreciable personal property is generally the seller's tax home.
+The source of income from the sale of nondepreciable personal property is generally the seller's residence.
+For example, if you are a bona fide resident of American Samoa, gain from the sale or disposition of personal property is generally from sources within American Samoa.
 Income from the sale of inventory is generally sourced where the title to the property passes.
 See section 865 for details.

 Special rules may apply to bona fide residents of U.S. possessions who have gain from dispositions of certain investment property within the 10-year CAUTION period beginning when they became a bona fide resident.
 For details, see chapter 2 of Pub.
-570, Temporary Regulations section 1.937-2T(f)(1), and Example 2 of section 1.937-2T(k).
+570, Regulations section 1.937-2(f)(1), and Examples 1 and 2 of section 1.937-2(k).